-Year: II Total: 5 hours /week

-Semester: I Lecture: 3 hours/week
+Year: II Semester: I Total: 5 hours /week Lecture: 3 hours/week Tutorial: hour/week Practical: 2 hours/week Lab: hours/week

-Tutorial: hour/week

-Tutorial: hour/week Practical: 2 hours/week

 This course is designed to provide knowledge on introduction to basic application of genetics and animal breeding, its importance, breeds and their status, principles of conservation and their utilization.
 The course covers the principles and Practices of selection, livestock breeding systems, breeding strategies, biotechnological tools in the livestock breeding systems, estimations of genetic parameters like; heritability, repeatability, MPPA, genetic gain, inbreeding coefficient, coefficient of relationship, heterosis etc, formulation of breeding plans of different livestock species.